ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * In the `CI_ROS2_REPOS_URL` parameter use `https://raw.githubusercontent.com/j-rivero/ros2/coverage/coverage.repos`
   * Leave `CI_BUILD_ARGS` and `CI_TEST_ARGS` with the default values
   * Hit the ``build`` button
-  * At the end of the document there are instructions about how to interpret the result of report
+  * At the end of the document there are instructions about how to interpret the result of report and calculate the coverage rate

 * If built without warnings, errors and test failures, post the links of your jobs on your PR or high level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)